 A lot of people find my blog while searching for information on essential oils.
-More often than not, they are looking for safety information as it relates to using essential oils while pregnant and/or breastfeeding.
+More often than not, they are looking for information as it relates to essential oil safety in pregnancy and/or breastfeeding women.

 Today I am going to take a look at essential oil safety during pregnancy.
-It is VERY important to note that I am NOT a medical practitioner nor a certified herbalist or aromatherapist (yet – more on that another day).
-My suggestions is to ONLY use essential oils with pregnant women under the guidance of an aromatherapist and/or medical professional knowledgeable about essential oils and pregnancy.
+It is VERY important to note that I am NOT a medical practitioner nor a certified herbalist or aromatherapist.
+My suggestion is to ONLY use essential oils with pregnant women under the guidance of an aromatherapist and/or medical professional knowledgeable about essential oil safety in pregnancy.

 There is some controversy as to whether essential oils are able to penetrate the skin and find their way into the bloodstream.
 The general consensus it that at least some of the components found in essential oils do indeed find their way through the skin and through inhalation into the bloodstream.
 The reason for contra-indicating (advising against) the use of many essential oils during pregnancy is not always because of the fear of causing a miscarriage but more often because of the fact that these essential oil components, once in the mother's bloodstream, are able to pass across the placenta into the developing fetus.